 Obviously, if they want a demo and are ready to talk to sales, speak with them right away.
 If they’ve downloaded a few content offers, reach out to them by the end of the day.
 If they’re an email subscriber, you might not want to contact them until the end of the week.
 By identifying every leads’ buying stage, you can approach them with the strategy that’s likely to work best.

 With the right tools and guidance, organizations of any size can effectively implement inbound sales.
-Working with an experienced HubSpot Partner Agency like New Breed can help establish the strategy and structure of your inbound marketing and sales process.
+Working with an experienced HubSpot Partner like New Breed can help establish the strategy and structure of your inbound marketing and sales process.
 That's key to success as you roll out this new methodology.

 Because inbound marketing is a constant stream of flowing content, your inbound sales team should be supplied with the sales-qualified leads needed for success.
 If you're already running an effective inbound marketing program, it's time to embrace the power of inbound sales as well!